Single-bullet theory: Origin

 The first preliminary report on the assassination, issued by the FBI on December 9, 1963, said: "Three shots rang out.
 Two bullets struck President Kennedy, and one wounded Governor Connally."
 After the report was written, the FBI received the official autopsy report which indicated that the bullet that struck the president in the back had exited through his throat.
-The FBI had written their report partly based on an initial autopsy report written by their agents which reflected the early presumption that that bullet had only penetrated several inches into the president's back and had likely fallen out.
+The FBI had written its report partly based on an initial autopsy report written by its agents which reflected the early presumption that that bullet had only penetrated several inches into the president's back and had likely fallen out.
 The FBI concluded, therefore, that the governor had been struck by a separate bullet.

 The Warren Commission commenced study of the Zapruder film, the only known film to capture the entire assassination sequence, on January 27, 1964.
-By then, the FBI had determined that the running speed of Abraham Zapruder's camera was 18.3 frames per second, and that the Mannlicher–Carcano rifle found at the Texas School Book Depository, the presumed murder weapon, could not be fired twice in less than 2.3 seconds, or 42 frames of the Zapruder film.
+By then, the FBI had determined that the running speed of Abraham Zapruder's camera was 18.3 frames per second, and that the Carcano rifle found at the Texas School Book Depository, the presumed murder weapon, could not be accurately fired twice in under 2.3 seconds, or 42 frames of the Zapruder film.

-When the Commission requested and received after February 25 higher-resolution images of the Zapruder film from Life magazine (who had purchased the film from Zapruder), it was immediately apparent that there was a timing problem with the FBI's conclusion that three bullets had found their mark.
+When the Commission requested and received after February 25 higher-resolution images of the Zapruder film from Life magazine, who had purchased the film from Zapruder, it was immediately apparent that there was a timing problem with the FBI's conclusion that three bullets had found their mark.
 Kennedy was observed by the Commission to be waving to the crowd at frame 205 of the Zapruder film as he disappears behind the Stemmons Freeway sign, and seems to be reacting to a shot as he emerges from behind the sign a little more than a second later at frames 225 and 226.
 In their initial viewing of the film, Connally seemed to be reacting to being struck between frames 235 and 240.

 Given the earliest possible frame at which Kennedy could have been struck (frame 205), and the minimum 42 frames (2.3 seconds) required between shots, there seemed to be insufficient time for separate bullets to be fired from the rifle.
 Several assistant counsels, upon viewing the film for the first time, concluded there had to be two assassins.